 People can make the best decisions about arrangements for their children and finances when they are informed and have thought carefully about the implications of their decisions.
-The mediation process will help with this and the mediator can give you information but is not able to advise you.
+The mediation process will help with this and the mediator will give you information but is not able to advise you.

-After each mediation meeting Family Matters will send out a document called a mediation summary which summarises the discussions and any proposals being considered whether they are about your children or the financial arrangements.
+After each mediation meeting, Family Matters will send out a document called a mediation summary which summarises the discussions and any proposals being considered whether they are about your children or your finances.

 If you are getting legal aid for mediation